LUMII-AILab/Tezaurs/README.md

 # Tēzaurs

-Open data from http://tezaurs.lv -- an extensive dictionary and thesaurus of Latvian, comprising more than 290,000 lexical entries.
+Open data from http://tezaurs.lv - an extensive dictionary and thesaurus of Latvian, comprising more than 280,000 lexical entries.

 ### Available datasets

 1. Wordlists with metadata.
 2. Synonym sets (upcoming).
-3. Full machine-readable entries (upcoming).
+3. Glosses (upcoming).

 ##### Wordlists

 See `entries.txt` and `references.txt` under `wordlists`.
 Entries is a list of main headwords.
 References is a list of derivatives of the main headwords.
-Acronyms, abbreviations, prefixes, etc. are currently not included.
-They will be added later as a separate wordlist.
+Named entities, acronyms, abbreviations, prefixes, etc. are not included.

 Data format: tab-separated records consisting of 9 fields: